 A complete list of Senior Awards is listed in the Student Handbook.

-Student-doctors must participate in all activities of graduation week and participate in the graduation program of the University and the COM as a condition of receipt of a diploma.
+Student-Doctors must participate in all activities of graduation week and participate in the graduation program of the University and the COM as a condition of receipt of a diploma.

-Student-doctors who can anticipate they will complete all requirements for graduation by December 31, 2018, will be allowed to participate in graduation with their class but will not receive a diploma until all requirements are fulfilled.
+Students who can anticipate they will complete all requirements for graduation by December 31, 2018, will be allowed to participate in graduation with their class but will not receive a diploma until all requirements are fulfilled.